JiahaoChow/midas_pl/docs/source/quick_start.rst

 .. note::
     Option 1 and Option 2 can be combined for greater flexibility in handling your data.

-You can set up the MIDAS model using one of the following methods, depending on the format and organization of your input data.

 Option 3: Configure from a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^